 1. How does the enhanced easement incentive change the law for conservation donations?

-UPDATE: These provisions expired 12/31/13, returning the cap to 30% of the donor's income over a maximum of six years.
+NOTE: The extensions have been continued through December 31, 2014.
+These provisions will expire Dec.
+31, 2014, returning the cap to 30 percent of the donor's income over a maximum of six years.

 The enhanced easement incentive:

-- Raises the deduction a donor can take for donating a conservation easement from 30% of their adjusted gross income in any year to 50%;
+- Raises the deduction a donor can take for donating a conservation easement from 30 percent of their adjusted gross income in any year to 50 percent;

-- Allows qualifying farmers and ranchers to deduct up to 100% of their income; and
+- Allows qualifying farmers and ranchers to deduct up to 100 percent of their income; and

-- Extends the carry-forward period for a donor to take tax deductions for voluntary conservation agreements from 5 to 15 years (in addition to the year of donation).
+- Extends the carry-forward period for a donor to take tax deductions for voluntary conservation agreements from five to 15 years (in addition to the year of donation).